ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    * Click **Save**.
 7. Click **Create virtual server instance**.

-## Maintenance of private instance
-{: #maintenance-private}
+### Enable the maintenance security group
 For administrative work on the private servers, you have to associate the specific VSI with the maintenance security group.
 In the following, you will enable maintenance, log into the private server, update the software package information, then disassociate the security group again.

-### Enable the maintenance security group
-Let's enable the maintenance security group for the frontend and backend server.
+Let's enable the maintenance security group for the server.

 1. Navigate to **Security groups** and select **vpc-secure-maintenance-sg** security group.
 2. Click **Attached interfaces**, then **Edit interfaces**.